unoplatform/Uno.Wasm.Bootstrap/Readme.md

 <assembly fullname="System.Core">
 </assembly>
 ```

+Mono-wasm now has integrated **preliminary** support for in-browser debugging.
+Refer to
+[this document for up-to-date information](https://github.com/mono/mono/tree/master/sdks/wasm#debugging) on how to setup the debugging.

+### How to use the debugger
+In Visual Studio:
+- Make your project the startup project (right-click **set as startup**)
+- In the debugging toolbar:
+  - Select **IIS Express** as the debugging target
+  - Select **Chrome** as the Web Browser
+  - Make sure script debugging is disabled
+- Start the debugging session using F5 (or Start Debug)
+- Once your application has started, press `Alt+Shift+D`
+- Follow the instructions on the web page
+- You may need to refresh the original tab if you want to debug the entry point (Main) of your application.

 ## AOT Support
 The mono-wasm tooling now provides AOT support for WebAssembly.
 This mode can be enabled by using the `WasmShellEnableAOT` property, but is **currently only available on Linux** (18.04 and later, or similar).